MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/CodeCoveragePolicy.md

     the tests with different configurations (i.e., debug/release) and/or platforms (i.e., any cpu/x86/x64).
 Running multiple build jobs with the same configuration/platform in a single build will lead to undefined policy results depending on the speed and configuration of your build.
-  - **3rd Party Test Runners**
+  - **3<sup>rd</sup> Party Test Runners**
-    When you run multiple 3rd party test runners with code coverage enabled (e.g., Maven with JaCoCo), every test run will overwrite previously published code coverage results.
-Therefore, running multi-config builds with 3rd party test runners will most likely lead to unexpected code coverage summary data as well as unexpected policy results.
+    When you run multiple 3<sup>rd</sup> party test runners with code coverage enabled (e.g., Maven with JaCoCo), every test run will overwrite previously published code coverage results.
+Therefore, running multi-config builds with 3<sup>rd</sup> party test runners will most likely lead to unexpected code coverage summary data as well as unexpected policy results.

 ### Parameters of the Code Coverage Policy

 ![Code Coverage Policy](../assets/CodeCoveragePolicy.png "Parameters of the Code Coverage Policy")

-- **Enabled:** Use this checkbox to enable or disable the policy.
+- <a name="enabled">**Enabled:**</a> Use this checkbox to enable or disable the policy.
 If the policy is disabled, none of the following parameters is visible.

-- **Fail Build On:** Set this option to `Fixed Threshold` to fail the build if the code coverage value falls below a specific value.
+- <a name="failOption">**Fail Build On:**</a> Set this option to `Fixed Threshold` to fail the build if the code coverage value falls below a specific value.
   This is useful if you want to allow some variance in code coverage but always keep a minimum coverage.
 If you set this option to
   `Previous Value`, the build will fail, whenever the code coverage falls below that of the previous build.

-- **Coverage Type:** Select the type of code coverage you want to evaluate.
+- <a name="coverType">**Coverage Type:**</a> Select the type of code coverage you want to evaluate.
 Most code coverage tools calculate coverage based on several different elements of your code.
 For example, the *Visual Studio Test* task evaluates how many lines of code as well as how many code blocks have been covered by tests.
 Other tools like *Cobertura* use different coverage types like branch coverage, which is similar to block coverage.
 We recommend choosing `Block Coverage` together with the *Visual Studio Test* task or `Branch Coverage`